 Q: How long does a resin filling last?

 A: Resin fillings do not last forever.
 These should be checked at the regular 6-month checkup, as they may need to be replaced.
 They are more prone to chipping, which could lead to more visits to the dentist.

 Receiving composite fillings now can prevent a cavity from growing and causing an infection.
-This will save you money in the long run as a filling keeps you from needing a root canal or dentures in the future.
-Total Care Dental has financial dental plans to meet the needs of all our patients.
+This will save you money in the long run, as a filling keeps you from needing a root canal or dentures in the future.
+If you require financing, TCD of Madison has the financial dental plans to meet your needs.
 You don’t have to choose between breaking the budget and restoring your smile.
 We accept cash or personal check, credit cards, CareCredit cards, Illumisure, and most major insurance plans.
-If you are uninsured, we offer a 5% discount when $300 is paid in full before treatment.
+For patients who have no dental insurance, we offer a 5% discount when $300 is paid in full before treatment.

-Dental insurance companies may require the patient to pay the difference between a silver and composite filling on back teeth.
-Let your Madison dentist know if you have any questions about your insurance, and Total Care Dental will be happy to do a complimentary benefits check for you.
+Dental insurance companies may require the patient to pay the difference between a silver and composite filling on the back teeth.
+Let your Madison dentist know if you have any questions about your insurance, and we'd be happy to do a complimentary benefits check for you.